Where will it stop? The overwhelming, ever-expanding Democratic field

 Who's in and who's out in the Democratic field

-Republicans, meanwhile, see the potential to pit candidates against each other in ways that could pay off for their party down the road.
+Republicans, meanwhile, see the potential to pit candidates against one another in ways that could pay off for their party down the road.

 "It gives us the opportunity to create chaos every single day," said Sarah Dolan, the executive director of the opposition research group America Rising.
 "They're making our jobs easy."

-First, if the party thinks it has little hope of winning the general election, so candidates don't bother running.
-And second, if one candidate seems close to invincible, like Hillary Clinton did in 2016, keeping people like former Vice President Joe Biden and Sen. Elizabeth Warren, D-Mass., on the sidelines.
+First, the party thinks it has little hope of winning the general election, so candidates don't bother running.
+And second, one candidate seems close to invincible, like Hillary Clinton in 2016, keeping people like then-Vice President Joe Biden and Sen. Elizabeth Warren, D-Mass., on the sidelines.

-"You've just got a lot of pent up ambition that was waiting to explode," said Cook.
+"You've just got a lot of pent-up ambition that was waiting to explode," Cook said.
 "And who the hell knows if you're going to have a viral fundraising moment?
 Lightning can strike."

 And there are still more Democrats readying to get in.